 Enclosures come in all shapes, sizes and materials.
 Before buying an enclosure consider the following: the material it is made from, cleaning ease, how it will stand up to disinfecting (i.e., most breeders use a bleach solution), floor space, shelves, and wire spacing / material.

 - Space - A cat needs more horizontal space than vertical space, so an enclosure should be at least 4 or 5 feet wide (length).

 - Material and Cleanability - Made from a non-porous material.
 No place where food and other detritus can fall and become trapped.
 Made from materials that can withstand multiple cleanings and bear exposure to bleach or similar disinfecting solutions.

 - Wire - A well-made enclosure will not have solid wall panels so the cats have access to fresh air, light and can see other cats.
 Therefore, most enclosures have wire on them (not the floor they walk on!!).
-I think, vinyl coated wire is the safest for cats, and it is washable and disinfectable.
-Wire spacing should be small enough that a kitten cannot fall through or stuck in.
+I think, vinyl coated wire is the safest for cats, and it is washable, easy to disinfect and will not rust.
+Wire spacing should be small enough that a kitten cannot fall through or get stuck in.